 Popped by the free fast CPS to check if it actually was Out of Service.
 There was a Model 3 owner on the phone there to CPS support.
 He had low charge and was depending on a good charge for the next leg of his journey.
 Seems it definitely was Out of Service.
 Saw the spot for the Tesla supercharger which has been “coming soon” for a very long time.
 Looking at the photo of the equipment on site from 4 weeks earlier, it didn’t look like they’d made any progress.
 So I topped up charge again via the slow not-free charger.
 The van had finally moved, and there was a Model S charging on one spot, making it a bit of a squeeze to get into the other.

 Had the first supercharge in 9 days at Tebay Southbound.
-Was hoping to have another leisurely uninterrupted lunch, but had forgotten how fast superchargers are.
+Was hoping to have another leisurely uninterrupted lunch, but had forgotten how fast superchargers are, so lunch was interrupted.

 Then the long, slow slog back to London.
-Largely uneventful journey, apart from a stretch with all but one lane closed due to a car on fire, and another section with all lanes on both sides closed due to a “pedestrian on the road” - very different problems to sheep on the road.
+Largely uneventful journey, apart from a stretch with all but one lane closed due to a car on fire, and another section with all lanes on both sides closed due to a “pedestrian on the road” (she looked deeply unhappy) - very different problems to sheep on the road.

 By this stage, the children had started to entertain themselves by trying to spot other Teslas too.
 Saw 11 in the last 1 mile, which could have been almost as many as we’d seen in the preceding 1856 miles put together.

 So there it was.
 A fun journey, and not compromised at all by being in an electric car.
 Indeed, for some of the more difficult stretches such as the steep gradients, being in an electric car was brilliant.
 The supercharger network was excellent as usual, and the ChargePlace Scotland network pretty good overall too.
 Just had issues with CCS on the old CPS machines, and saw on the map that quite a few CPS were Out of Service, but on the plus side I did see new ones being installed.
 Charging more often than was needed did help, e.g. when the Fort William CPS went Out of Service, and it is definitely worth getting the CPS NFC card rather than relying on the CPS mobile app for places where mobile signal may be patchy.

 So it all seemed pretty routine.
 Perhaps the new era of transportation is upon us now.